-3.6.
+3.7.
 Internship exam, 4th semester - 15 ECTS

-The learning objectives for the internship exam are described in the national part of the curriculum.
+The learning objectives for the internship exam are identical to the learning objectives stipulated in the national part of the curriculum under internship and are based on the individual learning objectives.

-The exam is an individual written examination where the student must prepare an internship exam.
+The exam is an individual, oral examination based on the individual, written internship report.

-The internship report must include:
+The formal requirements for the internship report: